-Felix M. Simon is a journalist, researcher, and doctoral student at the Oxford Internet Institute (OII).
-He also works as a research assistant at the Reuters Institute for the Study of Journalism (RISJ) and regularly writes about technology, media, and politics for various international outlets.
+Felix M. Simon is a journalist, researcher, and doctoral student at the Oxford Internet Institute (OII) and a Knight News Innovation Fellow at Columbia University’s Tow Center for Digital Journalism.
+He also works as a research assistant at the Reuters Institute for the Study of Journalism (RISJ) and regularly writes and comments on technology, media, and politics for various international outlets.

 As a member of the Leverhulme Doctoral Centre “Publication beyond Print”, he is currently researching the implications of AI in journalism and the news industry, jointly supervised by Prof Gina Neff and Prof Ralph Schroeder and generously funded by the Leverhulme Trust.
 Felix has published, among others, in New Media & Society, Journalism Studies, Journalism Practice, The Information Society, International Communication Gazette, International Journal of Press/Politics, the International Handbook of Internet Research and Transformative Works and Cultures and has co-authored various RISJ reports on topics ranging from innovation in the media to COVID-19 misinformation.
 His research has been covered, among others, in The Guardian, The Washington Post, Politico, Financial Times, Süddeutsche Zeitung, Nature, New Statesman, Business Insider, CNN, and the BBC, and he has given evidence to inquiries of the UK House of Lords and the UN.
 His past and current research focus on AI in the news, political communication in the digital age, big data in politics and the entertainment industry, as well as the changing nature of journalism and the media in the 21st century.
 He also takes an active interest in populism and the future of mis- and disinformation.